 Respect and considerate treatment staff is at the heart of our philosophy and we do not work with accommodations who treat their staff disrespectfully.
-If we receive feedback from our guests and team that the staff at an accommodation in our collection are not treated respectfully, we take steps to raise awareness with our partner and, should that fail, remove them from our collection.
+If we receive feedback from our guests and team that the staff at accommodation in our collection are not treated respectfully, we take steps to raise awareness with our partner and, should that fail, remove them from our collection.

 In many instances, our guides, chauffeurs and porters require additional equipment to safely conduct each tour, such as the Mount Kilimanjaro climb in Tanzania.
-In the past, when we have learned that a partner is not provided with adequate clothing or equipment required, we have encouraged a dialogue with our partner and failing which, elected to work with an alternative partner who is considerate towards these requirements.
+In the past, when we have learned that a partner is not provided with adequate clothing or equipment required, we have encouraged dialogue with our partner and failing which, elected to work with an alternative partner who is considerate towards these requirements.
 We wish to ensure that porters and guides are given a fair living wage, are medically insured, and receive training and growth opportunities as well as adequate clothing and equipment.
 This also ensures that guests are supported during their climb by a well-trained, experienced and motivated crew.
 For this reason, we actively seek partners who share in our values of transparency and fairness, and are accredited by respected boards and organizations, such as the Kilimanjaro Porters Assistance Project.

 We are committed to the responsible and ethical treatment of wildlife in their natural environment.
 For our team, guidelines for selecting the right activities to offer to our guests are very clear – in no way can an activity impact the natural life of wildlife.
 To us, it is very important that our guests are able to view the natural world without impacting the habitat.
-We conduct guided tours into wildlife-rich areas, be it on the land or underwater, but only with trained naturalists who can ensure that the wildlife remain protected and that the activity is sustainable.
+We conduct guided tours into wildlife-rich areas, be it on the land or underwater, but only with trained naturalists who can ensure that the wildlife remains protected and that the activity is sustainable.

-We’ve added many projects that encourage a positive, healthy and mutually beneficial interaction between guests and the local community.
+We’ve added many projects that encourage a positive, healthy, and mutually beneficial interaction between guests and the local community.
 These often include organic farm visits and nature walks, such as an experience we have at Pong Huai Lan in Thailand.
 We love to support ecologically considerate, community-based lodges such as Lanjia Lodge which helps improve the living conditions of the Hmong, a group of ethnic people.

 To really understand a culture, we believe in putting ourselves in the shoes of those we meet.
 We provide as many hands-on experiences as possible, which generate income for the local people who run them, such as a cooking class in Zanzibar, Tanzania.

-Every day we work with our hand-picked partners who supportive a more equitable playing field for men and women within the travel industry.If you wish to see strong women in action, then look no further than Dunia Camp in the Serengeti.
+Every day we work with our hand-picked partners who support a more equitable playing field for men and women within the travel industry.If you wish to see strong women in action, then look no further than Dunia Camp in the Serengeti.
 This camp is often dubbed “Angels of the Serengeti, as the female manager, Angel Vendeline Namshali, who was born on the slopes of Mount Kilimanjaro, runs the only all-female camp in the region.
 It was not the intention for the camp to be all-female, it just happened organically.
 This is particularly impressive as Tanzania has a typically patriarchal and male-dominated culture, as Angel explains.

 “They thought that we will be very scared with animals, and we can’t cooperate and work as one – they were not looking to the positive side of a woman!
 Women can do anything that can be done by any other person in this world.
 By having an all-woman camp has proved that we have a lot of women out there with the capacity and interest to work, but who lack moral and financial support.”